databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 ### Accelerate CTE through Materialization

-Inlining Common Table Expression (CTE) is generally a good idea, but if the CTE is particularly heavy, such as in TPCH Q15, the cost can be prohibitively expensive.
-In these cases, it's better to introduce materialization for the expensive CTE instead.
+Inlining Common Table Expression (CTE) is a good idea, but if the CTE is particularly heavy, such as in TPCH Q15, the cost can be prohibitively expensive.
+In this case, it's better to introduce materialization for the expensive CTE.

 ```sql
 --- TPCH Q15